-Before proceeding to our Adoption Questionnaire, please make sure you are aware of the following:
+Before proceeding to our Adoption Application, please make sure you are aware of the following:

 * Adopters must be at least 18 years old and present valid photo ID with proof of current address.

 * We require all household members to meet the new dog prior to adoption.

 * If you are adopting a second dog to your household, you must bring your resident dog to the adoption meeting.

 * Written landlord approval and/or home visit may be required.